Is my Pelvic Pain Endometriosis?

 Gluten is a protein found in wheat, rye, barley, oat bran, and wheat germ.
 While it can cause celiac disease, gluten is also a leading cause of food sensitivity.
 The symptoms are very similar.
 With celiac disease, the lining of the gastrointestinal tract becomes damaged, but the pain with gluten sensitivity – such as severe bowel pain, up to a level of 10/10 – can be just as severe.
 Other symptoms include bloating, diarrhea, skin problems, headaches, even neurologic symptoms, such as irritation and anxiety.
 Food sensitivities can also contribute to or cause pain in the vulvar area and make interstitial cystitis symptoms worse.

 Bowel problems are common in pelvic pain patients.
 Many patients report bloating, cramping, gassiness, and alternating bouts of constipation and diarrhea.
 One cause of gastrointestinal problems includes food allergies and sensitivities.
 Other causes of gastric symptoms include bowel motility problems or spastic bowel, bowel obstructions due to adhesions, redundant colon (an extra length of colon), diverticulitis (when a small pouch forms in the colon and becomes infected) and anal fissures, a crack in the lining of the anus, often resulting from constipation.
-To read more about bloating, dysbiosis, the endo belly and the microbiome look over the blog on the endo belly written by Dr. Andrew Cook and Danielle Cook, MS, RD, CDE.
+To read more about bloating, dysbiosis, the endo belly and the microbiome look over the blog on the endo belly written by the Vital Health team.

 Visceral refers to the internal organs and hypersensitivity refers to abnormally increased sensitivity.
 With generalized visceral hypersensitivity, the entire inside of the body hurts.
 This is usually because inappropriate signals are being sent by the nervous system, creating types of neuropathic pain or centralized pain.